pablobernabeu/Data-is-present/README.md

 In these coding meet-ups, participants collaborate to create reproducible documents or dashboards for any data they choose, and using the software they prefer.

-*Prerequisites:* Basic knowledge of dashboard development.

-*Recommended preparation:* Familiarity with the development of reproducible documents or dashboards; an idea about the data you'd like to work with and the kind of document or dashboard you want to create.

 - **Data used**: Academic or non-academic data of your own, or open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc.

   - Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are encouraged.
 That is, if you'd like to have a reproducible document or dashboard created for a certain, open-access data set, please let us know, and some participants may take it on.
 Suggestions may be posted as [issues](https://github.com/pablobernabeu/Data-is-present/issues) or emailed to p.bernabeu@lancaster.ac.uk.